Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 ### 1.7.2 Piface DigitalIO 2 Support

-PiFace is _ **only** _ used on legacy systems as the PiFace DigitalIO 2 cards are no longer available.
+*PiFace is _ **only** _ used on legacy systems as the PiFace DigitalIO 2 cards are no longer available.*

 _pip install pifacecommon_

 _pip install pifacedigitalio_

+## 1.9 Keymaster Install

+Copy Python code and subdirectories into /home/Keymaster

+Add and configure KeyMaster.ini file

 ## 1.8 Install UDEV Rules

 Copy the latest version of the UDEV rules file to /etc/udev/rules.d directory.
 The file should be named "10-local.rules"

-## 1.9 Keymaster Install

-Copy Python code and subdirectories into /home/Keymaster

-Add KeyMaster.ini file

 ## 1.10 Bash Script Edits